thebgacademy/genomeassembly/assembly_guide.md

 	2>k31_ploidy.log
 ```

+Take a look at the smudgeplot you just created.

 #### 4. HiFiasm Assembly and QC
 Now that we have taken a look at our reads and noted that everything looks okay we can
 proceed with assembly.
 While there are many different assemblying algorithms, the Sanger